-The UPSC Civil Services Mains Examination consists of 9 papers conducted over a period of 5 days.
-Out of these, the first two papers of English and a compulsory Indian language out of the 22 languages included in the eighth schedule of the Constitution of India are qualifying papers.
-Candidates have to secure at least 25% marks in each language paper to be eligible for merit ranking based on the rest of the IAS Mains Papers and the Interview.
+UPSC Mains GS-II is one of the nine subjective papers of the second stage of the Civil Services Examination.
+The UPSC Civil Services Mains Examination is conducted over 5 days.
+Out of these, the first two papers in IAS Exam – English and compulsory Indian language, are qualifying in nature.
+Candidates have to secure at least 25% marks in these two to be eligible for merit ranking, based on the rest of the UPSC Mains papers and the interview.

 - Social Justice